cuppa-joe/dsame/README.md

 >The National Weather Service in Pleasant Hill, Missouri has issued a Required Weekly Test valid until 12:30 PM for the following counties in Kansas: Leavenworth, Wyandotte, Johnson, Miami, and for the following counties in Missouri: Clay, Platte, Jackson, Cass.
 (KEAX/NWS)

-This [experimental Pushbullet channel](https://www.pushbullet.com/channel?tag=xoynq-weather) is updated using dsame, multimon-ng and a rtl-sdr dongle on a Raspberry Pi B+.
+This [experimental Pushbullet channel](https://www.pushbullet.com/channel?tag=xoynq-weather) is updated using dsame, multimon-ng and a rtl-sdr dongle on a Raspberry Pi 2.

 ###Known Issues